Scotland Excel works hard to secure best value for customers and improve the efficiency and effectiveness of procurement in Scotland’s public sector.

-With a portfolio of contracts worth over £950 million, Scotland Excel delivers savings of around £17 million a year to local authorities and associate members.
+With a portfolio of contracts worth almost £1billion, Scotland Excel delivers savings of around £15 million a year to local authorities and associate members.

 In fact, over the last 9 years, Scotland Excel has saved councils around £5 for every £1 invested in our operating costs.
 Further savings have been achieved through rebates and price negotiations which are delivered through robust supplier and contract management practices.

 But while cost savings through efficiency and innovation are important, they’re not the bottom line for Scotland Excel.
 Our contracts also facilitate national and local policy priorities, support the local economy, and generate additional social value for Scotland’s communities.